-The Citizen Trade Policy Commission adopted the following statement unanimously on May 27, 2005.
+The following statement was adopted unanimously by members of the Citizen Trade Policy Commission present on May 27, 2005.
 The Commission was established by the Maine Legislature in 2004 to assess and monitor the legal and economic impacts of trade agreements on state and local laws, working conditions and the business environment; to provide a mechanism for citizens and Legislators to voice their concerns and recommendations; and to make policy recommendations designed to protect Maine's jobs, business environment and laws from any negative impact of trade agreements.
-The Commission includes Legislators from at least two political parties and citizens representing a wide variety of Maine constituencies impacted by trade (See attached Commission membership list)
+The Commission includes Legislators from at least two political parties and citizens representing a wide variety of Maine constituencies impacted by trade.
+(See attached Commission membership list)